When the Space Doesn’t Understand the Patient — A Micro-Case Study

 • hospital teams

-• and it strengthens how we operate as hosts
+• and it strengthens how we operate as hosts by continuously refining how we understand, structure, and support recovery environments

-The consistency benefits everyone involved—including us.
+The consistency of both the housing and the education benefits everyone involved—including us.

 What We Stand By